Overview

 Coastal Zone Management Track

-The mission of the Coastal Zone Management (CZM) track is to provide students with interdisciplinary training in the theoretical aspects of marine science and conservation, as well as advanced knowledge of the legal and governance frameworks for careers in environmental consulting, marine spatial planning, and assessment and management of the coastal ecosystem, resources, and related industries.
+The mission of the Coastal Zone Management (CZM) track is to provide students with interdisciplinary training in the theoretical aspects of marine science and conservation, as well as advanced knowledge of the legal and governance frameworks for careers in environmental consulting, coastal and marine spatial planning, and assessment and management of the coastal ecosystem, resources, and related industries.

 Exploration Science Track